 A free time to enjoy in exploration or just relaxing at the hotel.

 Day 5: Djerba – Matmata – Ksar Ghilane (230 km)

 After some sea and sun it is time to make this Tunisia travel itinerary a little bit more adventurous.

 After breakfast you will say goodbye to Djerba and drive to the innland again, stopping at the Matmata village.
 You will either like it for its unique houses, tradition or just the fact that the Star Wars were filmed there.

-Your day will end at the small date oasis Ksar Ghilane, where you will first set foot to the vast and amazing Sahara Desert.
+Your day of this Tunisia travel itinerary will end at the small date oasis Ksar Ghilane, where you will first set foot to the vast and amazing Sahara Desert.
 You can just climb on top of the first sand dune or maybe rent a quad or make a tour with a camel to enjoy the Sahara.
 A unique thing to do there is also a swim in their natural pool with hot water.
 So relaxing after all the sand in the Sahara Desert.

 Hotel recommendation: You can overnight in the camp, luxurious camping tents or even in a hotel, which has a pool and a nice viewing tower in the middle of the place, offering great views on the oasis and Sahara Desert.

 Day 6: Ksar Ghilane – Douz (145 km)